Skip to main content

 Here are some additional tips specifically focusing on wheel maintenance and inspection:

-4. Check hub bearings: Spin each wheel while holding onto the axle and feel for any rough or gritty sensations.
+4. Check hub bearings: Spin each wheel while holding onto the axle and feel for rough or gritty sensations.
 Smooth spinning indicates well-lubricated and properly adjusted hub bearings, while a crunchy or rough feeling may suggest the need for cleaning, lubrication, or bearing replacement.
 If you’re unsure or uncomfortable with hub maintenance, seek assistance from a bike shop.

 5. Examine quick-release skewers or thru-axles: Ensure that quick-release skewers or thru-axles are properly tightened and secure.
 They should provide sufficient clamping force to attach the wheels to the frame securely.
 If you have thru-axles, make sure they are tightened to the manufacturer’s specifications.